 The study of cell biology and membrane physiology.
 Topics include organization and functional properties of biological membranes, membrane physiology and signaling, rough endoplasmic reticulum and synthesis of membrane/secretory membrane proteins, endocytosis, the cytoskeleton, and cell division.
 The second of four modules in a yearlong foundational biology sequence; meets for the second half of the term.
 Prerequisite: BIOL 101.
 SC ½ Course cr

-* BIOL 103a or b, Genes and Development Staff
+BIOL 103a or b, Genetics and Development Staff

 BIOL 104a or b, Principles of Ecology and Evolutionary Biology Staff